DigitalPasts/DigitalPasts.github.io/docs/events.md

 ## Upcoming

-In March-April, we will hold a hybrid conference on uses of optical character recognition with humanities data: challenges, potential, and impacts.
+In May, we will hold a hybrid conference on uses of optical character recognition with humanities data: challenges, potential, and impacts.
 More information about the conference will be found here in the upcoming months.
-Follow us on Twitter to stay updated!
+Follow us on [Twitter]({{ site.twitter}}) to stay updated!

 ## Past Events